TritonDataCenter/illumos-extra/ntp/NOTES.md

 # NTP

-This is the "dev" branch of the reference NTP implementation from http://ntp.org.
+This is the stable release branch of the reference NTP implementation from http://ntp.org.

 ## Manual Pages